-The Global Road Safety Initiative seeks to address the health and development impact of dangerous roads, with a particular focus on low- and middle-income countries: despite only accounting for half the world’s vehicles, ninety per cent of the world’s annual 1.25 million road related fatalities occur in these countries, and the numbers continue to rise rapidly along with rates of motorization.
+The Global Road Safety Initiative seeks to address the health and development impact of dangerous roads, with a particular focus on low- and middle-income countries: although these countries account for less than one-half of the world’s vehicles, they suffer close to 90% of road-related fatalities, a percentage that is rising in line with motorization rates.

-This project is a joint venture in collaboration with the Fédération Internationale de l'Automobile (FIA).
+The project has the endorsement of the Indian Ministry of Road Transport and Highways and is a joint venture in collaboration with the Fédération Internationale de l'Automobile (FIA).